>

 Steeleye Span recorded the ballad as Edwin in 1974 for their sixth album, Now We Are Six; their first album with drummer Nigel Pegrum.
 As so often, their shortened the original version by a few verses.
 S. Bralex wrote the story Edwin to accompany this song.

 George Hanna sang Young Edmund in the Lowlands Low in a recording made in his sister Sarah Anne O’Neill’s home near Derrytresk, Coalisland, Co.
 Tyrone, by Robin Morton in 1977.
-This was published a year later on the siblings’ Topic album On the Shores of Lough Neagh: Traditional Songs of a Tyrone Family.
+It was published a year later on the siblings’ Topic album of traditional songs of a Tyrone family, On the Shores of Lough Neagh, and it was included in 1998 on the Topic anthology of tragic ballads, O’er His Grave the Grass Grew Green (The Voice of the People Volume 3).
+John Moulden noted on the first album:

 Peter Bellamy learned this song “from the singing of Geordie Hanna of Co.
 Tyrone, with additional verses from English variants.”
-He sang it unaccompanied as Edmund in the Lowlands on his 1979 Topic album Both Sides Then.
+He sang Edmund in the Lowlands unaccompanied on his 1979 Topic album Both Sides Then.

-In 1992, Martin Carthy sang this ballad as Young Emma on the Fellside anthology of English traditional songs, Voices.
+Martin Carthy sang Young Emma in 1992 on the Fellside anthology of English traditional songs, Voices.
 Paul Adams noted:

 The English always enjoy good melodrama and this song seems to fit the bill.
 As such it was very popular with broadside ballad printers, thus ensuring it would be widespread.
 As Young Edwin / Edward / Edmund in the Lowlands Low it has been collected in England, Scotland, Ireland and North America.
 Ralph Vaughan Williams collected a fine version from a lady in Hampshire, but (with a hint at a possible future project) Martin’s version comes from the Ozark Mountains in the U.S.A. collected by Vance Randolph and obviously went over with emigrants.
 Unlike many English songs making that journey it has not taken on an American flavour.
 It also possesses a magnificent melody.